 Local plan areas are primarily established by using large roads (such as Crowchild Trail, Deerfoot Trail, Anderson Trail, McKnight Boulevard, Shaganappi Trail) or geographic features (rivers, major parks such as Nose Hill, Confederation or Fish Creek parks) as they create more physical boundaries between geographic areas of the city.
-These features are not only easily identifiable on a map, they really shape the way we go about our daily lives.
-If you see someone at the park, library or grocery store, you probably use similar amenities, face similar challenges and love the same things about the area you live.
-It only makes sense to plan communities with these shared experiences in mind.
+These features are easily identifiable on a map, and they shape how we go about our daily lives Planning more holistically across groups of communities allows us to better consider how to best integrate existing amenities with new development and investment.

 While some boundaries are obvious (Deerfoot Trail for example), others are not, and some communities or parts of communities may fit equally well into one neighbouring plan area or another.
-Establishing the boundaries of a local area plan is the first step in the process and this is generally a discussion that happens with a core group of key stakeholders that know and can represent the area well, such as local community association representatives and business improvement area representatives.
 Ultimately, every community will be included within a local area plan with neighbouring communities.